plandes/grsync/README.md

 [![Travis CI Build Status][travis-badge]][travis-link]

+This program captures your home directory and synchronize it with another host using Git repo metadata, symbolic links and persisted files.

+I wrote this because I couldn't find anything that creates repositories with the idea of having a portable and easy to recreate your home directory on another host.
+If I've reinvented the wheel, please let me know :)

-Persist and create build out environments in a nascent account.
+More specifically: it persists and creates build out environments in a nascent account.
 The program *memorizing* a users home directory and building it out on another system.
 This is done by:
 1. Copying files, directories and git repos configuration.
 2. Creating a distribution compressed file.
 3. Uncompress on the destination system and create repos.

 A future release will also synchronize and manage multiple GitHub repositories.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents